cf73/idisaved2/content/collections/pages/parallax.md

         marks:
           -
             type: bold
-        text: "The theory of PARALLAX studies ways for us to\_discover expressive options for the communication of ideas."
+        text: 'The theory of PARALLAX reflects a means for expressive options to communicate ideas.'
   -
     type: paragraph
     content: